-- 32. Information and communications technologies are rapidly transforming societies and economies, with potential to address complex and interconnected development challenges; however, their potential must be strategically leveraged to help achieve the Sustainable Development Goals by 2030.
-The rapid advancement of technology tends to benefit those with the resources to access, implement and take on board the innovations, while further widening the gap between those with less access. - 33.
+- 32. Information and communications technologies are rapidly transforming societies and economies and have the potential to address complex and interconnected development challenges.
+However, that potential must be strategically leveraged to help achieve the Goals by 2030.
+The rapid advancement of technology tends to benefit those with the resources to access, implement and take on board innovations, but further widens the gap for those with less access. - 33.
 Access to information and communications technologies has continued to grow, with mobile cellular signals now reaching more than 95 per cent of the global population, and more than 50 per cent have access to the Internet.
-However, there remain large discrepancies between regions and countries.
-The proportion of people using the Internet in developed countries is more than four times that in the least developed countries.
-Affordability is a barrier to access for many people, reducing opportunities to take advantage of new technology and potentially exacerbating other inequalities.
-In addition, lack of relevant skills continues to be an impediment for the deployment and use of information and communications technologies, as well as the lack of "soft" skills beyond technical and navigational skills.
-Scarce data suggest developing countries are particularly disadvantaged when it comes to digital skills. - 34.
-The COVID-19 pandemic has disrupted the education of millions of youth, and raises the immediate challenge of ensuring continuity and equity of education through alternative means.
+However, large discrepancies remain between regions and countries.
+The proportion of people using the Internet in developed countries is more than four times that in least developed countries.
+Affordability is a barrier to access for many people, which reduces opportunities to take advantage of new technology and potentially exacerbates other inequalities.
+In addition, lack of relevant technical and navigational skills continues to be an impediment for the deployment and use of information and communications technologies, as does the lack of "soft" skills.
+Data suggest that developing countries are particularly disadvantaged when it comes to digital skills. - 34.
+The COVID-19 pandemic has disrupted the education of millions of youth and raises the immediate challenge of ensuring continuity and equity of education through alternative means.
 Even when temporary, school closures carry high social and economic costs.
-This situation puts immense pressure on governments to provide open, distance and online learning responses, unevenly developed within and across countries, which tends to disadvantage vulnerable and marginalized children and youth.
-The context calls for resolute international cooperation to share tools and experiences, build capacity to respond to the crisis, and prevent the education gaps from widening further. - 35.
-More and better data on how information and communications technologies can accelerate progress towards the Sustainable Development Goals, including by facilitating the implementation and delivery of measures in all domains, is needed.
-Countries should step up the production of national level data on access and use of information and communications technologies and their enabling environment that are relevant to their policies, goals and targets, but that are also internationally comparable.
+This situation puts immense pressure on Governments to provide open, distance and online learning responses that are unevenly developed within and across countries, and which tend to put vulnerable and marginalized children and youth at a disadvantage.
+The context calls for resolute international cooperation to share tools and experiences, build capacity to respond to crises and prevent further widening of education gaps. - 35.
+More and better data on how information and communications technologies can accelerate progress towards achieving the Goals, including by facilitating the implementation and delivery of measures in all domains, is needed.
+Countries should step up the production of national data on access and use of information and communications technologies and their enabling environment that are relevant to their policies, goals and targets, but that are also internationally comparable.